Dartmouth College student groups: Undergraduate societies

 Dartmouth recognizes two non-Greek undergraduate societies: Panarchy and Amarna.
-Both societies are co-ed, open, non-exclusive, and do not conduct "rush" activities.
+Both societies are co-ed and open for membership to students that have completed three terms and have a good academic status.
 Like the Greek organizations, Panarchy and Amarna function as social and residential communities; however, the undergraduate societies are separate from the college's co-ed, fraternity and sorority (CFS) system and unlike affinity houses.